Wynnum West - Hemmant

 The employment environment in Wynnum West - Hemmant shows above-average strength when compared nationally

-As of June 2025, 9,450 residents are employed, and the area's unemployment rate is 0.6% below Greater Brisbane's rate of 4.1%.
+As of that date, 9,450 residents are employed, with an unemployment rate of 3.1%, compared to Greater Brisbane's 4.1%.
 The dominant sectors include health care & social assistance, construction, and retail trade.
-There is strong specialization in transport, postal & warehousing (employment share at 1.4 times the regional level).
-However, education & training shows lower representation at 7.2% compared to the regional average of 9.4%.
+Transport, postal & warehousing shows strong specialization, at 1.4 times the regional level.
+However, education & training has lower representation, at 7.2% versus the regional average of 9.4%.

-Many residents commute elsewhere for work based on Census data analysis.
-Over the year ending June 2025, employment increased by 4.3%, matching labour force growth and keeping unemployment relatively stable at 3.5%.
-Greater Brisbane recorded similar trends with slightly higher employment growth and a slight decrease in unemployment.
-Statewide in Queensland as of Sep-25, employment contracted by 0.23% (losing 8,070 jobs), with the state unemployment rate at 4.2%, comparing favourably to the national rate of 4.5%.
-National employment forecasts from Jobs and Skills Australia project growth of 6.6% over five years and 13.7% over ten years.
-Applying these projections to Wynnum West - Hemmant's employment mix suggests local growth of approximately 6.4% over five years and 13.3% over ten years, though these are simple extrapolations for illustrative purposes only.
+Over the year to June 2025, employment increased by 4.3%, while labour force grew by 4.3%, keeping unemployment relatively stable at 3.1%.
+In comparison, Greater Brisbane recorded employment growth of 4.4% and a decrease in unemployment rate by 0.4 percentage points.
+National employment forecasts from Jobs and Skills Australia, issued in May 2025, project an increase of 6.6% over five years and 13.7% over ten years.
+Applying these projections to Wynnum West - Hemmant's employment mix suggests local growth of approximately 6.4% over five years and 13.3% over ten years.

 Frequently Asked Questions - Employment